-Researchers see successful results against human leishmaniasis with a more efficient and economic vaccineDecember 19th, 2012 in Diseases, Conditions, Syndromes /
+Researchers see successful results against human leishmaniasis with a more efficient and economic vaccineDecember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A research coordinated by the UAB has succeeded in testing a vaccine against leishmaniasis.
 The vaccine was tested with the best animal model existing, the golden hamster, and can be produced at low costs by using insect larvae.
 The research, published in the latest edition of PLoS ONE, is an important step towards the fight against a disease which causes the death of 70,000 people each year in developing countries and of countless dogs, which also suffer from this disease and are its natural reservoir.

 Leishmaniasis is one of the main health problems existing at global scale.
 It is produced by the protozoan Leishmania infantum, and canines, which can also be infected with the disease, are the main reservoirs of the organism.
 The disease is transmitted by insects from the Phlebotominae subfamily (sandflies), which are very similar to mosquitos.
 Clinical manifestations can go anywhere from minor skin sores to organ complications and, in the worst cases, death.
 The disease causes 70,000 deaths a year, mainly in developing countries, and affects over 12 million people around the world.
 Some 1.5 to 2 million new cases appear each year and an additional 350 million people are at risk of contracting the disease.
 Leishmaniasis is considered an endemic disease in parts of Asia, Africa, southern Europe, Mexico, Central America and South America.
 With the AIDS epidemic, leishmaniasis in humans has reactivated in many countries.
 Current treatments are unsatisfactory and, even though the most reasonable via to fight the disease would be to obtain an efficient vaccine, conventional vaccines until now have failed.